Kuala Lumpur Skyline 2026

 1. Mastering Taxation

 Understanding taxation in Malaysia is crucial.
-The country applies a territorial system: only income from Malaysian sources is taxed (with some recent exceptions for repatriated foreign income).
-As an expat, you will benefit from non-double taxation treaties signed with France, Belgium, or Switzerland.
+The country applies a territorial system: only Malaysian-source income is taxed (with a few recent exceptions for repatriated foreign income).
+As an expat, you will benefit from the double taxation treaties signed with France, Belgium and Switzerland.

 • Corporate tax: 24% (reduced for SMEs)

-Malaysia relies on Common Law, offering robust legal security.
-However, inheritance planning is complex for the expat.
+Malaysia is built on Common Law, providing robust legal certainty.
+However, estate planning is complex for expats.
 Without a local will, your assets could be frozen for years.
-The use of structures in Labuan (offshore financial center) allows for optimized wealth management and smooth transmission.
+Using Labuan structures (an offshore financial centre) allows for optimised wealth management and a smooth transfer of assets.

 3. Managing Currency Risk

-Investing in Ringgits (MYR) carries a depreciation risk against the Euro or the Dollar.
-Informed investors use hedging strategies or diversify via "USD-denominated" assets available on the Malaysian stock market (Bursa Malaysia).
+Investing in Ringgit (MYR) carries a depreciation risk against the Euro or the Dollar.
+Savvy investors use hedging strategies or diversify through "USD-denominated" assets available on the Malaysian stock market (Bursa Malaysia).

-Estimate your net profitability after taxes and management fees in Malaysia.
+Estimate your net return after taxes and management fees in Malaysia.

 15%